 Participants

 Data were collected through www.sapa-project.org, a personality assessment website (83).
-During the data collection period (February 2017 through July 2019), 616,270 participants visited the website.
-Of these, 9,482 were adolescents (between the ages of 11 and 17) living in the United States who provided their height and weight.
-This was the sample used for these analyses.
-The average age of participants was 15.87 (SD = 1.29) and 7,128 (68.77%) self-reported their biological sex as female.
-(Participants were able to select “Other” and “Prefer not to answer” during data collection – these participants were excluded as CDC BMI norms are unavailable for these categories.)
+Participants included 616,270 visitors to the website between February 2017 through July 2019.
+The subsample used for these analyses included 9,482 adolescents between the ages of 11 and 17 (M = 15.9; SD = 1.3) living in the United States who self-reported their height and weight.
+68.8% of the sample reported their biological sex as female.
+Respondents who selected “Other” and “Prefer not to answer” for biological sex were excluded as CDC BMI norms are unavailable for these categories.
 Descriptive statistics are presented in Table 1.

 Measures